bzhouuu/rec-systems-columbia/README.md

 # yelp-ratings-prediction

 This repository contains final project files for personalization theory and application taught by Professor Vintch at Columbia University.
-The final project is yelp rating prediction challenge.
+The final project was yelp rating prediction challenge.

 My contribution was implementing collective matrix factorization part from cmfrec.